Skip to content

 Why Not Wear an Undershirt?

 There are some very good reasons why you may not choose to wear an undershirt.
-Traditionally, undershirts were necessary to prevent sweat from soaking through and to make your dress shirt look its best, but modern technology has made advances in dress shirts.
-Cooling and sweat-wicking technology means undershirts aren't always necessary.
+Traditionally, undershirts were necessary to absorb sweat and to make your dress shirt look its best, but modern technology has made advances in modern dress shirts.
+Cooling technology and moisture-wicking properties mean undershirts aren't always necessary.

 Heat

-If you live in a very hot climate, an undershirt may be an extra layer of warmth that you would rather do away with.
-Moisture-wicking and Hyper Breathable dress shirts like those made by Twillory can keep you cool and dry so that you don't need an undershirt to absorb sweat.
+In a hot climate or warmer weather, an undershirt may be an extra layer of warmth that you would rather do away with.
+Moisture-wicking and hyper-breathable dress shirts like those made by Twillory can keep you cool and dry so that you don't need an undershirt to absorb sweat.

 Comfort

-High-quality dress shirts may be so comfortable that you are sorry to put an undershirt between you and them.
-Unlike old fashion dress shirts which were itchy and scratched if you did not wear an undershirt beneath them, modern dress shirts are made of super soft and smooth material that you'll be happy to wear against your skin.
-Many men prefer the looser fit of a dress shirt over the close-fitting undershirt.
+High-quality modern dress shirts may be so comfortable that you’re sorry to put an undershirt between your shirt and skin.
+Unlike older dress shirts which were itchy and needed a layer, today’s shirts are made from soft, breathable fabrics that you’ll be happy to wear directly.
+Many men prefer the looser fit of a dress shirt over the snug fit of an undershirt.

 Tank Top or Full Undershirt?

-For the most part, men tend to choose full undershirts rather than tank top undershirts.
-This is due to the issues with being able to see the silhouette of the undershirt through the dress shirt and because tank tops do not do as good of a job at preventing sweat stains.
+For the most part, men tend to choose full undershirts rather than tank tops.
+This is due to being able to see the silhouette of the tank top through the dress shirt, and because tank tops don’t prevent sweat or absorb sweat as well, increasing the chance of visible sweat stains.

 What to Look for in an Undershirt